ihmcrobotics/jros2/RELEASING.md

 ```
 cd android
 ./gradlew publish
+cd ..
 ```

+Ensure all the new versions are showing up at https://robotlabfiles.ihmc.us/repository

 Commit the version bump with message ":bookmark: VERSION"

 Create a tag with the version e.g. `git tag VERSION`